 Nikolai Lash, spokesman for the conservation group Grand Canyon Trust, says that currently, power generation causes the river to ebb and flow dramatically based on electricity demand in the region.

 "And this is done for generating as much hydropower revenue as possible," Lash says.
 "Unfortunately, it's counterproductive for the resources in Grand Canyon."

 Balancing Power And Conservation

-Given the varied demands on the river, the Interior Department has appointed a federal advisory committee to help improve the river environment.
+Given the varied demands on the river, the Interior Department appointed a federal advisory committee in 1997 to help improve the river environment.
 The Adaptive Management Work Group is made up of an ad hoc group of scientists, river guides, power companies and other stakeholders.